 A: We request that tutors make a donation of $25 to offset the cost of their training materials.
-If this presents a hardship, the Literacy Council has scholarship funds available upon request and can waiver this fee.
+If this presents a hardship, the Literacy Council has scholarship funds available upon request and can waiver this fee, no questions asked.

 Q: How soon can I start?